XiaSun-Atmos/test-case-docs/source/2017DenverPBL.rst

 Scripts
 ====================================

 An example Python script is provided below to do the Skew-T Log-P plots for the observed and simulated sounding profiles.
-Indices for sounding analysis (e.g. cap strength) are also calculated and shown at the bottom of the plot.
+Indices for sounding analysis (e.g. lapse rate) are also calculated and shown at the bottom of the plot.
 This script is adapted from `SHARPpy <http://sharp.weather.ou.edu/dev/>`_.
 Data format needs to comply with `SHARPpy requirements <https://sharppy.github.io/SHARPpy/datasource_guide.html>`_.

+* `Download the example script for Skew-T Log-P plot <https://domain.invalid/>`_

 ..............
 Case Results